symfony/symfony-docs/form/unit_testing.rst

 If your forms uses the ``invalid_message`` or ``constraints`` option for validation, you need to register the validation extension which provides this options.
 Luckily Symfony provides a custom test class which does this for you.
-In order to have this option registered, your test needs to extend from the :class:`Symfony\\Component\\Form\\Tests\\Extension\\Validator\\Type\\TypeTestCase` class::
+In order to have these options registered, your test needs to extend the :class:`Symfony\\Component\\Form\\Tests\\Extension\\Validator\\Type\\TypeTestCase` class::